Mock-Trial FAQ

 Q. Do I need any prior experience?

-No, but acting and public speaking experience clearly is an asset.
-More than experience, you need to be coachable.
-In other words, we can help you be effective at Mock trial, but you need to trust us and attempt to comply with the steps for improvement that we give you.
+No, but acting and public speaking experience is an asset.
+More than experience, you need to be coachable and available.
+In other words, we can help you be effective at mock trial, but you need to be willing to put in time and effort to learn.

 Q. How many are on a Mock Trial team?